No More Overpacking: How to Pack a Suitcase — Ricardo Beverly Hills Skip to main content

 The Fold

-Flat folding preserves structure in dress shirts, blazers, and trousers.
-The key is minimizing fold lines — fold along existing seams and creases, never across them.
+Flat folding preserves structure in dress shirts, blazers, and trousers..

 • Preserves shape in structured garments